 You can get Safetywing Travel Insurance for Digital Nomads valid for 28 days Safetywing for $50 USD per month with kids until 10 years old included

 33 MOST INSTAGRAMMABLE PLACES IN JAMAICA AND BEST JAMAICA PHOTOS THAT YOU CAN’T MISS

 Seven Mile Beach is one of the most Instagrammable places in Jamaica with its shimmering ocean and white gold sand.
 The Seven Mile Beach is located near Norman Manley Boulevard in Negril, a small hamlet with a population of slightly over 3,000 residents.

 2. FLOYD’S PELICAN BAR

-Floyd’s Pelican Bar is located one mile off the coast of Parottee in St. Elizabeth and wins the title of the coolest bar in the Caribbean.
-Floyd’s Pelican Bar, fascinating bar resembles a large bird nest fashioned from driftwood, palm leaves and coconut tree trunks and is positioned on a sandbar in the center of the azure Caribbean Sea.
+Floyd’s Pelican Bar is located one mile off the coast of Parottee in St. Elizabeth and won the title of the coolest bar in the Caribbean.
+Floyd’s Pelican Bar, a fascinating bar resembles a large bird nest fashioned from driftwood, palm leaves and coconut tree trunks and is positioned on a sandbar in the center of the azure Caribbean Sea.
 Dining here and posing with a cold Red Stripe in hand is pretty Instagrammable!